This was never the plan.

 Then more adventures ensued… a suspected blood clot, concern over baby’s stomach measuring small, a leaking liver, a transverse baby that turned at the 11th hour, a posterior labour.
-Rollercoaster, while working full-time as a manager in a human rights organisation with a 3-hour daily commute and a toddler at home.
-Lucky for me, I had incredible support from my family, friends and colleagues ❤
+Rollercoaster, while working full-time as a manager in international development with a 3-hour daily commute and a toddler at home.
+Lucky for me, I had incredible support from my amazing family, friends and colleagues ❤

 My lowest point was a panic attack on the train to hospital one morning.
 I felt like I couldn’t face another colposcopy pregnant.
 Instead of being kind, I berated myself, “Get a grip.
 Other people experience much worse than this.”
 This is true.
 Yet, devaluing my own lived experience caused me to reject it.
 This manifest in a convulsion of anxiety.

 Still, I loved my pregnancy.
 I felt so connected to my little one.
 I attribute this to my Kundalini yoga practice.
 I see it as part of my journey – to go deep into Kundalini while navigating a time in my life that confronted my physical, mental and emotional wellbeing.
 I’m now the luckiest mammy to two awesome wee boys, Joel (4) and baby Barra (4 weeks).
 To top it off, my postnatal recovery is smoother this time round!